 Section 1.1

-Delete one word as shown in the following sentence: “The document discusses the existing in-use and proposed routing solutions to facilitate the exchange of traffic associated with IP-based services between North American service providers.”
+Delete one word as shown in the following sentence: “The document discusses existing in-use and proposed routing solutions to facilitate the exchange of traffic associated with IP-based services between North American service providers.”
 As written, it implies that there is only one existing in-use industry solution today.
 Not sure if/how this Task Force can definitively substantiate this?

 Suggested edits as shown for this highlighted paragraph: The initial objectives of the ATIS/SIP Forum NNI Task Force as memorialized in the agreement between ATIS and the SIP Forum included defining “the architecture and requirements for a shared “Thin” registry of NNI interconnection data.”
-In the event, the Forum has been unable to reach consensus on a registry architecture.
-Accordingly, this report summarizes the various proposals, registry and non-registry based, for IP interconnection routing that have been discussed by the Task Force with the object of making them available for feedback from the industry and other stakeholders.
+To date, the Forum has been unable to reach consensus on a single registry architecture.
+Accordingly, this report summarizes the various proposals, registry and non-registry based, for IP interconnection routing that have been discussed by the Task Force with the objective of making them available for feedback from the industry and other stakeholders.

 Section 1.2

-Delete one word as shown in the following sentence for the reason previously stated above: “Provide an overview of the in-use and proposed architectures with the provisioning processes and calls flows to facilitate the exchange of VoIP traffic associated with IP-based services using E.164 addresses.”
+Delete one word as shown in the following sentence for the reason previously stated above: “Provide an overview of in-use and proposed architectures with the provisioning processes and calls flows to facilitate the exchange of VoIP traffic associated with IP-based services using E.164 addresses.”

 Section 4

-Delete one word as shown in the following sentence: “This section details how routing for such exchanges has been implemented based on existing industry data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to IP connection information.”
+Delete one word as shown in the following sentence: “This section details how routing for such exchanges has been implemented based on existing data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to IP connection information.”
 What constitutes “industry” data?
 In this sentence and associated context, suggest that it isn’t necessary to say.

 Section 4.1